 The price of neutering and spaying may change according to where you live and the veterinary clinic you go to.
-Vets today recognize the importance of spaying and neutering cats as a means to fighting the cat overpopulation crisis.
+Vets today recognize the importance of spaying and neutering cats as a means to fight the cat overpopulation crisis.
 Many vets may offer significant discounts on these operations if financial difficulties are evident or if you're treating several cats (your own or strays and feral cats).

 If you feel that financial difficulties are a problem, please contact the Humane or Animal Welfare Society in your country.
 In the United States, call SpayUSA's toll-free number - 1-800-248-SPAY - for information on the nearest low-cost spay and neuter clinic.
 Also, check out this list of low-cost and free spay and neuter programs.

 Remember that spaying and neutering cats are always cheaper than caring for generations of kittens!

 Finding good homes for cats and kittens is difficult.
 Giving them away from a cardboard box in your supermarket's parking lot is not considered finding a good home!
 You need to make sure that the adopters are willing to make the commitment to care for a cat for the next twenty years.